Compliance Review Hub

-NAC AI Hub brings ETPL review, case management, Workforce Pell application intake, and cross-database verification into one connected workspace.
-The platform combines provider submissions, policy requirements, workforce references, institutional data, and review tools so staff can evaluate programs with greater speed, consistency, and traceability.
+The National Accreditation Commission's (NAC) AIHub provides Eligible Training Provider List (ETPL) review, program management, Workforce Pell (WFP) application intake, and cross-database verification in one connected workspace.
+The AIHub combines provider submissions, policy requirements, workforce references, institutional data, and review tools so staff can evaluate programs with speed, consistency, accuracy and traceability.

 Workspace areas

-Navigate directly into review, ETPL, Workforce Pell, and evidence workflows that support Arkansas verification operations.
+Navigate directly into review, ETPL, Workforce Pell, and evidence workflows that support verification operations.

 Program & provider verification

-Review institution and program records across ETPL, licensure, accreditation, workforce alignment, and operational reference sources in one verification workspace.
+Review institution and program records across ETPL, licensure, accreditation, workforce alignment, and reference sources in one workspace.

-Work prioritized verification cases with AI-assisted summaries, evidence comparisons, reviewer notes, decision tracking, and structured human-in-the-loop support.
+Work prioritized verification cases with assisted summaries, evidence comparisons, reviewer notes, decision tracking, and human-in-the-loop support.

 Databases & evidence sources

-Search the state, federal, labor, education, and institutional datasets that support ETPL verification, WFP application review, and workforce alignment checks.
+Search state, federal, labor, education, and institutional datasets that support ETPL verification, WFP application review, and workforce checks.

 A clearer workflow for ETPL review, WFP intake, and compliance operations

-This workspace is designed to help staff move from fragmented manual review into a more structured operating flow.
-Instead of switching across separate systems, reviewers can start or review WFP applications, inspect AI-prepared findings, validate source evidence, and complete a documented decision in one place.
+This workspace helps staff move from fragmented review into a structured flow.
+Instead of switching across separate systems, reviewers can start or review WFP applications, inspect findings, validate source evidence, and complete a decision in one place.

 Review prioritized cases

-Open queued verification work with AI-generated summaries, supporting evidence, record comparisons, and structured reviewer context already assembled.
+Quickly open queued verification work with generated summaries, supporting evidence, record comparisons, and structured reviewer context already assembled for staff validation.

 Validate across connected sources

-Compare provider submissions and WFP application records against Arkansas data, licensure references, accreditation context, labor and education sources, policy requirements, and internal review history.
+Compare provider submissions and WFP application records against state data, licensure references, accreditation context, labor and education sources, policy requirements, and internal review history.

 Document and finalize decisions